anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/ts1-manual.md

 #### 1.8.1.
 Reference Architecture

-Please refer to the [Lakehouse Deconstructed - Part 2: Just enough about Managed Spark Serverless]() blog post for an explanation.
+Please refer to the [Lakehouse Demystified - Part 2: Just enough about Serverless Managed Service for Apache Spark]() blog post for an explanation.

 ![README](../images/s8s-qs-04a.png)
 <br><br>